khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

   - can submit your reflection included in your public GitHub repository (which everyone can see online) or on FASER instead (you choose)
   - can choose between developing a website for your professional identity tied to your 'real name' or a website linked to one of your projects which does not have to be tied to your 'real name' but to a brand name instead e.g. 'Saving Trees In Colchester' or 'I help you understand the word', etc.

+> All criticism is a form of autobiography.
+(Oscar Wilde)

 <br>

 ### open practice